benlevyx/twitter-polling/sentiment.md

 ### Performance
 Unfortunately, it was not possible to test the performance of the model on a large number of tweets related to the Democratic primaries, since relevant labelled Twitter datasets are not publicly available.

 Instead, we held out 20% of the training dataset (more than 300000 tweets) to check how the model generalizes to unseen data.
 Similar to the training set, the test set consists of cases from both the Sentiment140 dataset and the GOP debate Twitter Sentiment dataset.
 Hence, the model was tested on a mix of political and non-political tweets.
-The model achieved accuracy of 0.82 on test set
+The model achieved accuracy of 82% on test set which is at par with the state-of-the-art techniques mentioned in the literature section too.
 The train and test set accuracy analysis of the selected model is summarized [here](https://github.com/benlevyx/twitter-polling/blob/master/notebooks/sentiment%20analysis/sentiment_final_model.ipynb).